Suicide Prevention Resources

 - Evening/weekends: 413.559.5555 or 1.911 from a campus phone.
 Ask for the area coordinator on call.
 The area coordinator will assess urgency and call the mental health provider on call.

-- Off-campus students: Call Hampshire County Crisis Services (CSO) at 413.586.5555 or call campus police as stated above.
+- Off-campus students: Call Hampshire County Crisis Services (CSO) at 413.586.5555 or call campus safety and security as stated above.

 For additional support/referral information: